 In typical RDS, tachypnea develops, the chest wall retracts, and expiration is accompanied by grunting and nostril flaring.
 Shunting of blood through nonventilated lung contributes to hypoxemia and metabolic and respiratory acidosis.
 Poor peripheral circulation and systemic hypotension may be evident.
 The chest radiograph shows a diffuse reticulogranular infiltrate and an air-filled tracheobronchial tree—air bronchogram.

-As discussed further in Chapter 33 (Respiratory Distress Syndrome), respiratory insufficiency can also be caused by sepsis, pneumonia, meconium aspiration, pneumothorax, persistent fetal circulation, heart failure, and malformations involving thoracic structures, such as diaphragmatic hernia. ...
+As discussed further in Chapter 33 (Respiratory Distress Syndrome), respiratory insufficiency can also be caused by sepsis, pneumonia, meconium aspiration, pneumothorax, persistent fetal circulation, heart failure, and malformations involving thoracic structures, such as diaphragmatic hernia.
+Evidence is ...